 As part of our long-running partnership with WeTeach_CS

-at UT Austin's STEM Center, we are continuing our work in the Lone Star State.
+at the Texas Advanced Computing Center (TACC), we are continuing our work in the Lone Star State.
 This year, thanks to support from General Motors, we are offering a four-day Bootstrap:Data Science workshop to teachers from Austin ISD and beyond.

 The University of Texas at Austin - Pickle Research Center